Hard Fought Hallelujah

 "Hard Fought Hallelujah" is a song by Brandon Lake, an American Christian contemporary singer and musician.
 The song was released on Provident on November 8, 2024.
 With 7 million US streams and 13,000 US sales, the song debuted at number 51 on the Billboard Hot 100 and No. 1 on the Digital Songs chart.
-It was No. 1 on the Hot Christian Songs chart for 20 weeks, making it one of the top Christian music song debuts of 2024.
-The song was written by Lake, Steven Furtick, Benjamin Hastings, Rodrick Simmons, Jelly Roll, and Chris Brown.
+It was No. 1 on the Hot Christian Songs chart for a total of 34 weeks, making it one of the top Christian music song debuts of 2024.
+The song was written by Lake, Steven Furtick, Benjamin Hastings, Rodrick Simmons, and Chris Brown.
 It was produced by Micah Nichols and mixed by Vance Powell.

 On December 6, 2024, a "heavyweight edition" was released featuring five additional versions of the song.
 A remix with singer-songwriter Jelly Roll was released on February 7, 2025.
 On April 16, 2025, a "gospel remix" of the song was released.

 In June 2025, the song was certified platinum by the Record Industry Association of America.

 Background

 Lake said the song is "about the battles we face, the grit throughout the fight for faith and the praise that comes after".
+Also this comes from a testimony that he passed through that inspired him to make this song.